$5 gas is here: AAA says nationwide average hits new high - NewsBreak

 Americans typically drive more starting around Memorial Day, so demand is up.
 Global oil prices are rising, compounded by sanctions against Russia, a leading oil producer, because of its war against Ukraine.
 And there are limits on refining capacity in the United States because some refineries shut down during the pandemic.

-Add it all up, and the cost of filling up is draining money from Americans who are facing the highest rate of inflation in 40 years .Decatur man convicted on strangling, kidnapping charges
+Add it all up, and the cost of filling up is draining money from Americans who are facing the highest rate of inflation in 40 years.Tampa inflation rate almost 3% higher than national average

 California has the highest average price, at $6.43, according to AAA.
 The lowest average is Mississippi, at $4.52.